atahankocak/data_modeling_with_Apache_Cassandra/README.md

 In this project, I tried to create an ETL pipeline using Apache Cassandra.

 ## Technology
 The work is performed in Jupyter Notebook using Python 3.
 The packages used are Pandas, csv, cassandra, re, os, and glob.
-There is a custom function defined in order to gain the ability to see the CQL results neatly.
+There is a custom function defined in order to gain the ability to see the CQL results in a neat table.

 ## Data
 The data is made up of user, session, and song data related to a music application.